Norman Reef

 Groupers

 There are several types of groupers found on the Great Barrier Reef and within Norman Reef.
-Nortiously unafraid of people, they are often known for swimming straight up to their newfound company as snorkellers and divers who explore the reef.
-This can be scary for some as they can grow to be huge (up to 400kg in some species) but don’t worry - they are harmless to people and make for a great experience!
+Notoriously unafraid of people, they are often known for swimming straight up to their newfound company as snorkellers and divers who explore the reef.
+This can be scary for some as they can grow to be up to 400kg in some species.
+But don’t worry - they are harmless to people and make for a great underwater experience!